Winter Family Fun

 • Attend a Christmas pageant or play at a local church or school.
 If you have teenagers you might consider visiting a show in a distant, unfamiliar neighbourhood.
 Try this to avoid losing your family time to your teenagers’ friends.

 • Re-compose a favourite holiday song as a rap, country or a reggae tune.
 This is especially fun if you incorporate musical instruments.
-(An electrical keyboard often comes pre-programed with beats representing various styles of music – NO musical talent required – I don’t have any myself ).
+An electrical keyboard often comes pre-programmed with beats that represent various styles of music.
+No musical talent is required.
+I don’t have any myself.

 Family Fun With Your Artistic Child